aravindprasad90/Classic-Cookie-Challenge/README.md

 # Classic Cookie Challenge

 Problem:
-As per my understanding, we will be given a matrix of variable rows and columns.
+We will be given a matrix of variable rows and columns.
 We need to find the 1s that are vertically or horizontally adjacent (not diagonally).
 And with adjacent 1s, we need to form a line.
 Answer would be an array of sizes of all lines provided in input matrix.
 Note: Answer need not be in any particular order and no restrictions are placed.

 Solution Approach: